js2coffee/js2coffee/notes/AST.md

 - Types supported in JS but not Coffee are removed, eg: `WithStatement`.

-Refer to the [Parser API spec] for the JavaScript version.
+Refer to the Mozilla's [Parser API spec] for the JavaScript version.

 About this document
 -------------------